billfoxco/seeing-md/SEEING.md

 Values, principles, and intent do not arise from nowhere.
 They emerge from how we perceive the situation in front of us.
 Much of that perception has already been shaped by prior experience, assumptions, and conditioning before an instruction is ever written.

 **PERCEPTION → MEANING → INTENT → INSTRUCTION → ACTION**

+These are not separate steps in time.
+Meaning is often already present in the seeing.

 It helps examine what may be shaping a request before it becomes decisions, systems, and actions at scale—including the assumptions this file brings to the inquiry.